criticalfault/nullsheen_main_site/content/posts/lonestar-game.md

 If all three can be proved in court, supported by the testimony of witnesses and the presence of physical evidence, then the prosecution succeeds in presenting an iron-clad case.
 Lack of or sufficient cause to disregard one or more of these criteria increases the character's chance of being acquitted.

-The gamemaster must determine the strength of the case against the runner based on motive, means, and ability.
+The game master must determine the strength of the case against the runner based on motive, means, and ability.
 Rate the case against the character on a scale of 1 to 20, with 1 being the weakest and 20 being the strongest (i.e., an open-and-shut case).
-Use half of this, as the the target number for a Success Test made by the defense attorney using the Criminal Law skill.
+Use half of this, as the target number for a Success Test made by the defense attorney using the Criminal Law skill.
 The prosecuting attorney makes a Success Test using the Criminal Law skill as well, using the Criminal Law Rating of the defense attorney as his target number.
 The attorney with the highest number of successes wins the case.
 If the two attorneys achieve the same number of successes, the judge declares a recess and sets a new date for a hearing.
 At the new hearing, the attorneys must make new Success Tests.

 ## Character Creation Special Rules